jmaas/splunk-configs-clustering/README.md

 -----------
 These apps are installed on the `cluster master` in `/opt/splunk/etc/master-apps` and pushed to all indexers.

-- `cfg_indexers`, configured: splunk-web, license master, inputs, volumes and indexes
+- `cfg_indexers`, configures: splunk-web, license master, inputs, volumes and indexes

 Search-head Apps